josefwells/TeslaMate_Telegram_Bot/README.md

 # TeslaMate Telegram Bot

-This is a telegram bot written in Python to notify by Telegram message when their car is A) In the "Home" geofence, B) Not Plugged in, and C) Under some BATTERY_ALERT level (default 50%).
+This is a telegram bot written in Python to:

+Send Telegram message every TIMEOUT seconds (default 3600 == 60 minutes)
+* In the "Home" geofence
+* Not Plugged in
+* Under some BATTERY_ALERT level (default 50%).

 It uses the MQTT topic which [TeslaMate](https://github.com/adriankumpf/teslamate) offers.

 ## Table of contents